juliaelman/juliaelman.github.io/_posts/2015-08-14-six-months-and-counting.md

 ---
 layout: post
 title: Six months and counting
-comments: true
 ---

 ![Six Months and Counting](/assets/images/six-months-and-counting.jpg)

 While I am not a prolific writer on this site of mine, it's been quite a while since I've written something.
 In fact, it's been almost exactly six months since my [last post](/blog/2015/03/12/joining-18F/) and needless to say, I've been busy.
 So, I thought I'd write up what I've been up to in that time.

 One of the many exciting things that has been going on was joining the wonderfully talented and dedicated team at [18F](https://18f.gsa.gov).
 It's an amazing atmosphere to work in and contribute my skills and talents towards serving my country.

 One of my first projects on the job was [Pulse](https://pulse.cio.gov) ([https://github.com/18F/pulse](https://github.com/18F/pulse)), how federal government domains are meeting best practices on the web.
 I worked with a small team for six weeks to design and develop a website in which various agencies around government are able to access and [measure the health of their HTTPS compliance and Digital Analytics Program (DAP) participation](https://18f.gsa.gov/2015/06/02/taking-the-pulse-of-the-federal-governments-web-presence/).
 We're currently gearing up for the next phase of the project and are helping to develop more features for agencies towards building out this useful tool.